 UEA accommodation offers rooms which have been adapted for use by students with disabilities.
 These rooms are a range of room types and prices and are integrated in flats with non-adapted rooms, rather than being located together in a specific area.
 For more information, please see Students with Disabilities

 If you would prefer not to live with members of the opposite sex for any reason, please let us know in advance.
 You can enter this information in the disability/medical/other field of the online form.
 We will try our best to help but we cannot guarantee same-sex accommodation.

 Your accommodation offer will be emailed to you shortly after your room has been allocated, and this happens after your student status has been confirmed.
-The majority of applicants will be allocated in the period between the end of August and the middle of September.
+The majority of applicants will be allocated in the period between the end of August and the middle of September, for example, most Undergraduate students will be allocated shortly after A-Level results day.
 For full details about key dates throughout the year, please refer to our timeline.

 If you are unhappy with your room after you arrive, we may be able to offer a different room later in the semester.
 We will ask you to complete a room change form and will try to help if we can.
 We will begin accepting requests for room changes in October.

-We charge an admin/cleaning fee of £30 for room changes.
+We charge a cleaning fee of £30 for room changes.

 Alternatively, you may be able to swap rooms with another student.
-This is at the discretion of the Accommodation Office as we need to maintain diversity within flats.
-The admin charge for room swaps is £5 per person.
+This is at the discretion of the Accommodation Office as we need to check course type, licence length.

 Students are also reminded that they should never swap rooms with another student without going through the Accommodation Office.
 As well as being a breach of the terms and conditions, you would also be liable for damage charges incurred in your original room.